 One of the biggest reasons why you should add captions to your videos is because of a higher level of completion.
 When observing partially completed videos, those without subtitles have an average of 66% of completion.
 The completion of videos with subtitles was at 91%, which is a massive difference.
 It’s also a great investment in your content marketing.
 The last thing you want is to produce content that people won’t watch until the end.
 This is especially true since branded message often gets pushed to the very end of the video (for dramatic impact).
-So, if you want people to watch your content whole, try adding captions.
+So, if you want people to watch your content whole, try adding captions using a caption generator.

 Captions in Your Videos: Greater comprehension